Find Trade Colleges

 While working on their Associate Degree, precision metal working majors at Penn College accumulate an average of around $17,301 in student debt.
 This translates to an average monthly loan payment of $327, based on a 10-year repayment plan.

-The in-demand associate degree programs at Pittsburgh Technical College helped the school earn the #3 place on this year’s ranking of the most popular precision metal working schools in Pennsylvania.
+Out of the 18 schools in Pennsylvania that were part of this year’s ranking, Pittsburgh Technical College landed the # 3 spot on the list.
 Located in the rural area of Oakdale, Pittsburgh Technical College is a private not-for-profit college with a small student population.

 Precision Metal Working majors at Pittsburgh Technical College take out an average of $15,899 in student loans while working on their Associate Degree.

-Full Precision Metal Working at Pittsburgh Technical College Report
+Read full report on Precision Metal Working at Pittsburgh Technical College

 Women make up 13% of the precision metal working majors at the school.